dmikey/swim-client-js/README.md

 #### host.hostUri

-Returns the URI of the remote host to which the scope is bound.
+Returns the URI of the network endpoint to which the scope is bound.

 #### host.authorize(credentials)